iobroker-community-adapters/ioBroker.openknx/docs/en/README.md

 2. **Keyfile (.knxkeys)** -- paste the content of the .knxkeys file into the text field.
 The file is exported in ETS via Extras > Export KNX Keyring.
 3. **Keyfile password** -- the password set when exporting the keyring in ETS.
 4. **Alternative: Tunnel User Password** -- instead of a keyfile, the tunnel password can be entered directly (from the ETS project configuration of the IP interface).
+5. **Device Authentication Password (Backbone-Key)** -- only required in manual mode (no keyfile).
+Since knxultimate 6.0 the `SESSION_RESPONSE` MAC is verified during the handshake; without this password the handshake is downgraded (still connects, but logs a warning).
+When a keyfile is provided, this value is extracted from it automatically.
-5. **Tunnel Interface IA** -- optionally specify the individual address of the tunnel interface (e.g. 1.1.254).
+6. **Tunnel Interface IA** -- optionally specify the individual address of the tunnel interface (e.g. 1.1.254).
-6. **Tunnel User ID** -- default is 2.
+7. **Tunnel User ID** -- default is 2.
 Only change if multiple tunneling connections are configured on the same interface.

 ### GA Aliases and Migration